dMajoIT/PNut-TS/Preprocessor.md

 #include "bar"
 ```

 Included files are searched for in the same directory as the file that contains the `#include`.
 Or, alternatively, in an include directory provided by the compilation `-I <dir>` clause on the command line.
-If one or more include directories are specified then they will be searched first.
+If one or more include directories are specified, then they will be searched first.

 NOTE: if the .spin2 suffix is not present on the filename provide in the include statement it will be appended to the name given before opening the file.
 Meaning all included files will only be .spin2 files.
 If any suffix is provided that is not .spin2 this will generate an error and stop the compile.